 “Gustavo”

-— From out west.
-A roofer who used to play guitar in a band.
+— A roofer and builder who used to play guitar in a band.
 He’s sort of a brute but with some sincerity.
 He can bring the bash.
+He’d like a little attention.

 “Jonathan”